dnanexus/dxCompiler/dxcint/README.md

 **!!!Please consult the IT and compliance teams before adding new dependencies**
 #### Structure
 **Required fields**:
 1. "name": str.
 Name of a dependency.
-E.g. “awscli”
+E.g. "awscli"
 2. "languages": Array[str].
 Languages that this dependency is built for.
-E.g. [“wdl”, “cwl”]
+E.g. ["wdl", "cwl"]
 3. "version": str.
 Version of the software to be used.

 Required fields that define type of the dependency (implemented as separate subclasses of `Dependency`)